-It’s that time again – the Olympics.
-Some people love it – others, not so much.
-I was in the kitchen having breakfast when something on the radio really grabbed my attention.
-It was a man describing what made the difference between getting a medal and not, between winning and just competing.
+I was in the kitchen having breakfast the other day, when something on the radio really grabbed my attention.
+It was an athlete and Olympic medal winner describing what made the difference between winning the gold and coming second, between finishing on the podium and just competing.
 And it all comes down to attention to the smallest details.
 The Olympic competitors are all looking to improve their performance, their times, their abilities, and, at that level, the winning difference can be very small indeed.
-A couple of examples stood out for me, one was the preparation that the cycling team had done, tackling their approach very scientifically – when they discovered that the paint they used on the bikes weighed 100g they set out to find a thinner paint which weighed less.
-The other was about the technique used by the swimmer Ryan Lochte, who turns on his back, and in so doing gains some precious time.
+For instance, in the 2016 Olympics the British cycling team discovered that the paint they used on the bikes weighed 100g and they set out to find a thinner paint which weighed less.
+And then there was the swimmer Ryan Lochte, who turns on his back, and in so doing gains some precious time.
 Olympic competitors and indeed all high performing sports men and women look to make improvements, and these are mostly very small, tweaking a routine, a technique, but the effect to their performance is what compound interest is to a savings account.
 Hardly noticeable at first, the effect grows and grows until it raises them far above the normal person and gives them a real edge over their equally gifted competition.
 Yes, marginal gains in sport produce very important changes, but this isn’t confined to the area of sport.

 I was reminded of the work of an American professor called Dr William Edwards Deming (1900- 1993).
 A statistician and business consultant, he was widely recognised as a leading management thinker in the field of quality, and it’s generally acknowledged that his methods helped hasten Japan’s recovery after the Second World War and beyond.
 He developed the first philosophy and method that allowed individuals and organisations to plan and continually improve themselves, their relationships, processes, products and services.
 His philosophy is one of cooperation and continual improvement; it avoids blame and redefines mistakes as opportunities for improvement.
 He developed his now famous 14 Points, to serve as management guidelines, and the fifth of those was “Work to constantly improve quality and productivity”.
 The Japanese word for improvement is Kaisen.
 Dr. Deming stated that only a commitment to a process of continual improvement truly rewards.
 This means adopting an evolutionary philosophy – such a philosophy prevents stagnation and arms the company for the uncertain future.
 Part of the evolutionary mentality is to abandon practices that, despite their obvious short term benefits, ultimately detract from the company’s effectiveness.